-What Are the Costs of Used vs New Mobile Homes in Phoenix, AZ?
+What Are the Costs of Used vs New Mobile Homes in Arizona?

 The cost of a new mobile home in Phoenix, AZ typically ranges from $54,000 to $150,000 depending on size, model, and location.
 In contrast, the cost of a used mobile home can start as low as $10,000 and go up to $90,000, with pricing influenced by age, condition, included land, and upgrades.